INM-6/nestrl-tutorial/README.rst

 Preparations:

-- install PyZMQ via pip <https://pypi.python.org/pypi/pyzmq>
+- Install PyZMQ via pip <https://pypi.python.org/pypi/pyzmq>
-- clone this repository and navigate to example0/
+- Clone this repository and navigate to example0/

 We start by sending data from one Python process to another via ZeroMQ sockets <http://zeromq.org/>, see <https://pyzmq.readthedocs.io/en/latest/index.html> for the PyZMQ documentation.